next-theme/theme-next-docs/source/docs/third-party-services/comments.md

 {% caniuse intersectionobserver @ current,past_1,past_2,past_3,past_4,past_5 %}

-If your blog readers are mostly using legacy browsers, please consider using [Intersection Observer polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

 #### How to Disable Comments on Page

 When you enabled comment service like Disqus, all new page will have comment service automatically.
 If you want to disable it in one page, just add `comments` key to [front-matter](https://hexo.io/docs/front-matter) and set its value to `false`.
 Like following: